Baker Mayfield and the Buccaneers beat the Panthers 16-14, stay alive in chase for NFC South title

 End of an era

 Gene Deckerhoff, the voice of the Buccaneers for 37 years on radio, is retiring after the season.
-Six-time Pro Bowl wide receiver Mike Evans and veteran linebacker Lavonte David could have played their last game with the Buccaneers and possibly in the NFL if they choose to retire.
+Six-time Pro Bowl wide receiver Mike Evans and David could have played their last game with the Buccaneers and possibly in the NFL if they choose to retire.

 David was a second-round pick in 2012, made one Pro Bowl, was a first-team All-Pro once and second team All-Pro twice.